S4nfs/MyPROJECTS/Laravel/Laravel_Introduction.md

 🍔Accessors & Mutators:
 Accessors are used to format the attributes after you retrieve them from database.
 Mutators are used to format the attributes before you save them to database.

+🍔Relationships:
+1.One to One Relationship:
+2.One to Many Relationsip:
+3.Many to Many Relationship: